Felukah (musician)

-Biography
+Felukah is an Egyptian rapper, singer and poet based in New York City.

+Early life and education

-Felukah took her stage name from the felucca boats in her hometown of Cairo.
-She moved to New York City in 2017 to study Creative writing at The New School and Hunter College.
-She is a poet and has self-published chapbooks under the pen name Kahirati.
+Felukah was born in Cairo.
+Her stage name references the felucca (felukah) sailing boats associated with the Nile.
+She moved to New York City in 2017 and studied creative writing at The New School and Hunter College.

+Alongside music, she has published poetry under the pseudonym Kahirati.

+Career

+Felukah began releasing music independently online and performed in Cairo before relocating to the United States.
+Her early releases included the project Battery Acid (2018).

 She draws from Middle Eastern hip-hop and Afrofuturism, describing Erykah Badu as a mentor.

+She released her debut album Acid Battery in 2018, Citadel in 2019.
+In 2021, she released Dream 23 with Abu Recordings.

+In 2021, she collaborated with Palestinian rapper The Synaptik as part of a Shubbak Festival commission, which also included a live performance at London's Jazz Cafe.

 Felukah has sampled and collaborated with many artists from the SWANA region, including Ma-Beyn, Nayomi, Dounia, and Nadine El Roubi.
 She collaborated with Danna Paola and Tamtam in a cover of "A Kind of Magic" for the 2022 FIFA World Cup.

-She released her debut album Acid Battery in 2018, Citadel in 2019, Love Serum in 2023, and Qabl Al Shams (Before The Sun) in 2024, rapping in both English and Arabic.
+Felukah subsequently released Love Serum in 2023, and Qabl Al Shams (Before The Sun) in 2024, rapping in both English and Arabic.
 In 2024, she performed at the Recording Academy's 2025 Right Here, Right Now Global Climate Summit.

+Later in 2024 she launched her first headlining tour, titled Qabl El Shams.